-Hi Nico, Last year was the perfect contest season, you were reigning World, Olympic and X Games Halfpipe champion.
+Matt Masson: Hi Nico!
+Last year was the perfect contest season for you — you were reigning World, Olympic and X Games Halfpipe champion.
 This year, not so much.
 When did you get injured?

-I tore my ACL three weeks after the Olympics, at the start of March last year.
+Nico Porteous: I tore my ACL three weeks after the Olympics, at the start of March last year.
 Classic skiing injury, but I was pretty lucky that I didn’t do any damage to the other ligaments in my knee.
-No meniscus damage or MCL, majority just ACL.
+No meniscus damage or MCL, mostly just ACL.
 I had partially torn it three years earlier, so it was sort of hanging on a little bit.
-It was going to go at any point and I’m just thankful that it went after the Olympics.
+It was going to go at any point, and I’m just thankful that it went after the Olympics.

 Did you injure it in the pipe?